Applications surge after big-name colleges halt SAT and ACT testing rules

 Harvard said Friday it will be test-optional for one more year — covering those who are now high school juniors — and reiterated that those who do not submit scores “will not be disadvantaged in the application process.”

 UC-Berkeley has taken a more radical step.
 It removed the SAT and ACT from admission decisions, a policy known as “test-free” or “test-blind.”
 A state court last fall ordered the UC system to apply that policy across all its campuses for this year’s applicants.
-The system’s approach to admission testing for coming years is still in some flux, but the UC governing board voted last spring to phase out the SAT and ACT.
+The system’s approach to admission testing for coming years is still in some flux, but the UC governing board voted in the spring to phase out the SAT and ACT.

 The College Board, which owns the SAT, said it supports “flexibility in admissions during the pandemic.”
 The rival ACT takes much the same position.